Guides

 View the Product Page

-The link will direct you to a decentralized registry (like an epassportify-hosted page) that displays the product's authenticated digital twin.
+The link will direct you to a hosted DPP page (like an epassportify-powered page) that displays the product's authenticated digital record.

 1. The Consumer View (B2C)